Welcome to Malaysia

-The official language of Malaysia is Malay, which is spoken in the vast majority of the country.
-English is widely spoken as well, though, so it’s easy enough to get by without knowing how to speak Malay.
+The official language of Malaysia is Malay or Bahasa, which is spoken in the whole of the country.
+Luckily, English is widely spoken compare to most countries in Asia and it is quite easy to move around.

-Malaysia and Singapore share a lot of the same festivals and traditions, but Malaysia definitely has its own flair.
-From brightly colored street festivals to sobering religious days, the country has a lot to celebrate with its own unique cultural heritage.
-(Deepavali, Thaipusum, Holi color, Hari raya, Chinese new year, Vesak day)
+Malaysia and Singapore share almost the same festivals and traditions, but Malaysia definitely has its own flair.
+From brightly colored street festivals to religious days, the country has a lot to celebrate with its own cultural heritage.
+(Deepavali, Thaipusam, Holi color, Hari Raya, Chinese new year, Vesak day)